HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 A data group has a symbolic scope type that specifies what is represented by the group, as well a the set of criteria by which it is complete.
 Most of the above use cases will require a *project submission* scope that indicates submission to a project is complete.

 Data groups are implemented as a new bundle type that contains a JSON file listing the FQIDs (UUIDs with versions) of all bundles in the data group.
 The existing DSS subscription mechanism is used for notifications.
-DSS collections were considered as a possible implementation, however they don't support subscriptions and are not indexed, so they are not a sufficient mechanism for implementing *data groups*.

 A new schema *data_group* will be created that contains the fields:
 - *scope* - Symbolic name of the scope, for example, *PROJECT_SUBMISSION*.